-I sit here staring at a blank page unable to decide if it is friend or foe.
-We have met on the battle field many a time before and each time, one or both of us came away beaten, bloodied, and changed; sometimes for the better sometimes not.
+I sit here staring at a blank page, unable to decide if it is friend or foe.
+We have met on the battlefield many a time before, and each time, one or both of us came away beaten, bloodied, and changed; sometimes for the better sometimes not.
 It is an odd adversarial arraignment that we have.
-All at once supportive and destructive; a force beyond anything one could imagine.
-Each day I hear the blank page calling to me with it’s siren song and each day I fall into it’s embrace, only to lose myself; sometimes for minutes sometimes for hours, it depends on what my characters have in store for me; how long I can hold out in the battle against the dreaded blank page.
+All at once supportive and destructive, a force beyond anything one could imagine.
+Each day I hear the blank page calling to me with its siren song, and each day I fall into its embrace, only to lose myself; sometimes for minutes, sometimes for hours, it depends on what my characters have in store for me; how long I can hold out in the battle against the dreaded blank page.
 I can hear them calling to me from the other side.
 Their cries of excitement and support spur me on.
-They need me just as much as I need them; I need to tell their story and they need it to be told.
+They need me just as much as I need them; I need to tell their story, and they need it to be told.

 Am I worthy of this piece of paper?
-As I sit transfixed by it’s dangerous beauty it has already begun the war.
-It’s seeds of doubt are rooting in my mind and growing strong.
+As I sit transfixed by its dangerous beauty, it has already begun the war.
+Its seeds of doubt are rooted in my mind and growing strong.
 What do I have to say that could be worthy of this piece of paper?
-What words do I have to place and in what order, to make myself feel worthy?
+What words do I have to place, and in what order, to make myself feel worthy?
 To feel worthy of taking it away from what it could have been.
 Do I have the talent to make this into something great?

 I feel at ease; peaceful, as I look at around at my surroundings.
-I notice the large trees surrounding me; telling me that all would be well.
+I notice the large trees surrounding me, telling me that all would be well.
 I see each wrinkle in the bark, each mark caused by the animals and birds that call these trees home.
 It slowly dawns on me that I am standing in a community that I do not understand.
 There is a whole side of life that I never fully understood.
-Just as we live in neighborhoods so do the creatures, plants, and trees.
+Just as we live in neighbourhoods, so do the creatures, plants, and trees.
 I may not understand the dynamics, yet now I can see that there is a dynamic there.
 They rely on each other, love each other and even communicate with each other.
 The forest speaks a language that I do not understand, yet I can understand it’s imagery.
 The blank page is showing me where it comes from; it’s family and friends.
 I remember that this blank page is more than just an advisory full of potential; it once was alive and sacrificed its life so that I may create.
 The realization that this blank page was once loved and relied upon weighs even heavier on me.

 Who am I to deface it?

 I try to convince myself that I am worthy, that my words do matter.
-I try to tell myself that, sure the blank page could have been something to be immortalized, but the blank page also could have ended up in a worse place.
+I try to tell myself that, sure, the blank page could have been something to be immortalized, but the blank page also could have ended up in a worse place.
 It could have been used as the tail end of an email attachment, which didn’t need to be printed, or hastily given to a child to keep it out of the parent’s hair for a few minutes, only to be scribbled on and discarded.
-Being in front of me may not be so bad a fate after all.
+Being in front of me may not be so bad a fate, after all.